shantk-droid/cs153finalproject/README.md

   LLM-extracted SKU features, and the optional LLMTime forecaster.
 Every one of these has a deterministic fallback, so the product runs with the key unset.
-- **Design boundary — grounded, not generated.** The LLM is never trusted with numbers that matter.
-Anomalies are detected deterministically server-side and the model only writes the prose; the auto-plan agent's output is forced through a typed tool and re-validated line-by-line against the panel (sku_id existence, MOQ + case-pack rounding, unit_cost re-fetched).
-The LLM never sets prices or quantities.

 ## Citations & acknowledgements

 - **M5 Forecasting / Walmart dataset** — Makridakis, Spiliotis &